jedi-gg/dragaliagg/README.md

 # Dragalia.gg

-A site for Auto builds in Dragalia Lost
+A site for Dragalia Lost comps